daniel-rdt/twitter_bitcoin_sentiment_ml/README.md

 Folder contains main app for user interface and requirements.

-The UI Inference can be found here: ----------------------------------------------------------------------------------------
+The UI Inference can be found here: https://huggingface.co/spaces/daniel-rdt/twitter-bitcoin-sentiment

 The aim of the UI is to demonstrate past predictions in a table, confusion matrix, show today's actual and predicted bitcoin trend and also to show the bitcoin trend for the last 7 days.
 The refresh button is created to update results manualy.

 ## Results and final thoughts
 Overall the accuracy of the model is 56.1%.
-To improve this measure a bigger dataset of Twitter users and tweeets should be used.
+To improve this measure a bigger dataset of Twitter users and tweeets should be used, especially over a longer period of time that experienced more bullish and bearish fluctuations.
 In addition, it is important to take in consideration Bitcoin graph technical analysis and stock market.
 For example, Bitcoin is tightly related to S&P500 index.
 The project took way longer to complete than we expected.
 The hardest part and the most time consuming was Twitter API because it took some time to get approval to use it from Twitter and because of API limitation.
 The dataset collection of Tweets and accounts were also very time consuming and took about few weeks.
 After getting all data everything else (feature engineering, training...) took about the same amount of time to complete.